5l1v3r1/SpagBot/README.md

 ## What is SpagBot?
-Spagbot is a discord bot capable of playing music from YouTube, as well as serving other requests (more to come).
+Spagbot is a bot built for discord, that allows a guild to play & queue audio from youtube, as well as play livestreams and videos.
+There are also some other features that guilds may find useful.

-SpagBot currently has 2 versions, a .NET Framework build, which will only run well on Windows, but it also has a version which is build using the .NET Core Framework, which can run well on Mac OSX, Linux and Windows.

-## What's the difference?

-I have made more progress on the .NET core project as opposed to the .NET framework version, So usage of that is recommended! :)

 ## What's the Python file?